FScirE/PickleTesting/README.md

 - Push the changes to origin (if there are no changes, just make a comment in some file to have something to push).
 - Monitor the results in the 'Pickle tester' workflow in the Actions tab.
 If any errors occur relating to pushing/pulling from the GitHub repo in any of the jobs in the workflow, re-run the failed jobs until all are done (this is in need of improvement).
 - Wait for all jobs to complete.
-- Check the results from the 'Result comparison' workflow.
+- Check the results from the 'Result comparison' workflow to see if there are any mismatches.

 If you need to push any changes to the repository without to running the workflows then disable them in the Actions tab.